Traum von Monte Carlo: Identification of the figures

-Fuhrmeister and Kienlechner identify the two masked figures as Dutch resistance fighters Willem Arondeus and Gerrit van der Veen, who, together with others, carried out the attack on the Amsterdam population registry on 27 March 1943, one day before Beckmann completed Dream of Monte Carlo.
+Fuhrmeister and Kienlechner identify the two masked figures as Dutch resistance fighters Willem Arondeus and Gerrit van der Veen, who, together with others, carried out the attack on the Amsterdam population registry on 27 March 1943, one day before Beckmann completed Traum von Monte Carlo.

 This interpretation directly links the painting to the Dutch resistance movement.
 Although Beckmann knew several individuals associated with the resistance, he kept aloof from political activity during his exile.
 "Politics" Beckmann wrote to Stephan Lackner on 19 January 1938, "is a subaltern matter".